-Unified Operations Center (UOC) is the foundation of real-time operational performance management for infrastructure and process industry organizations.
-With UOC, you can ensure that performance is constantly optimized to meet your organization's goals.
+Unified Operations Centre (UOC) is the foundation of real-time operational performance management for infrastructure and process industry organisations.
+With UOC, you can ensure that performance is constantly optimised to meet your organisation's goals.

 Out of date infrastructure.
 Stricter environmental policies.
 Security concerns.
 Budget restrictions.
 All of these are critical producers of friction, making it more difficult for you to meet your operational requirements and objectives.

 AVEVA’s UOC steps in to be the protective and proactive platform for visibility.
 It’s the perfect system for several key infrastructure management industries, such as:

 - Power utilities.